-2.2 Platform
+2.2.
+Platform

-We target a star network $S = \{P_0, P_1, P_2, \dots, P_p\}$, composed of a master P_0 and of p workers P_i , $1 \leq i \leq p$ (see Figure 2).
+We target a star network $S = \{P_0, P_1, P_2, \dots, P_p\}$, composed of a master P_0 and of p identical workers P_i , $1 \le i \le p$.
 Because we manipulate large data blocks, we adopt a linear cost model, both for computations and communications (i.e., we neglect start-up overheads).
 We have the following notations:

-- It takes $X.w_i$ time-units to execute a task of size X on P_i ; - It takes $X.c_i$ time units for the master P_0 to send a message of size X to P_i or to receive a message of size X from P_i .
+- It takes X.w time-units to execute a task of size X on P_i ; - It takes X.c time-units for the master P_0 to send a message of size X to P_i or to receive a message of size X from P_i .

-Our star platforms are thus fully heterogeneous, both in terms of computations and of communications.
-A fully homogeneous star platform would be a star platform with identical workers and identical communication links: $w_i = w$ and $c_i = c$ for each worker P_i , $1 \le i \le p$.
 Without loss of generality, we assume that the master has no processing capability (otherwise, add a fictitious extra worker paying no communication cost to simulate computation at the master).

 Next, we need to define the communication model.
-We adopt the one-port model [10, 11], which is defined as follows:

-- the master can only send data to, and receive data from, a single worker at a given time-step, - a given worker cannot start execution before it has terminated the reception of the message from the master; similarly, it cannot start sending the results back to the master before finishing the computation.

-In fact, this one-port model naturally comes in two flavors with return messages, depending upon whether we allow the master to simultaneously send and receive messages or not.
-If we do allow for simultaneous sends and receives, we have the two-port model.
+We adopt the one-port model [7, 8], which is defined as follows: (i) the master can only send data to, and receive data from, a single worker at a given time-step; (ii) a given worker cannot start execution before it has terminated the reception of the message from the master; similarly, it cannot start sending the results back to the master before finishing the computation.
+In fact, this one-port model naturally comes in two flavors, depending upon whether we allow the master to simultaneously send and receive messages or not.
+If we do allow for simultaneous sends and receives, we have actually the two-port model.
 Here we concentrate on the true one-port model, where the master cannot be enrolled in more than one communication at any time-step.
 The one-port model is realistic.
-Bhat, Raghavendra, and Prasanna [10, 11] advocate its use because "current hardware and software do not easily enable multiple messages to be transmitted simultaneously."
+Bhat, Raghavendra, and Prasanna [8] advocate its use because "current hardware and software do not easily enable multiple messages to be transmitted simultaneously."
 Even if non-blocking multi-threaded communication libraries allow for initiating multiple send and receive operations, they claim that all these operations "are eventually serialized by the single hardware port to the network."
-Experimental evidence of this fact has recently been reported by Saif and Parashar [35], who report that asynchronous MPI sends get serialized as soon as message sizes exceed a hundred kilobytes.
-Their result hold for two popular MPI implementations, MPICH on Linux clusters and IBM MPI on the SP2.
-Note that all the MPI experiments in Section 8 obey the one-port model.
+Experimental evidence of this fact has recently been reported by Saif and Parashar [31], who report that asynchronous MPI sends get serialized as soon as message sizes exceed a hundred kilobytes.
+Their result holds for two popular MPI implementations, MPICH on Linux clusters and IBM MPI on the SP2.
+Note that all the MPI experiments in Section 6 obey the one-port model.